 Most people begin their search for property online, and a cursory glance at the main property portals suggests that there are ~100,000 residential properties for rent in Mexico right now.

-With plenty of inventory to choose from, securing a rental should in theory be straightforward; but when you begin a search in earnest, you’ll discover the practicalities of securing an adequate rental home will present challenges and force you to make compromises.
+With plenty of inventory to choose from, securing a rental should in theory be straightforward; but when you begin a search in earnest, you’ll discover the practicalities of securing an adequate rental home in an appropriate locale will present challenges and force you to make compromises.

 A search for property in Mexico normally begins online.
 Realty agents and word-of-mouth are two other popular ways to find a home here.
 When you begin to search, you’ll find that while there’s lots of inventory, the quality and/or situation surrounding many homes offered for rental is not ideal.

 Searching online: Classified ads for property have proliferated in recent years through online sites that specialize in this market.
 The most popular sites to search properties and connect with owners or the agents representing them are Vivanuncios, InMuebles24, MetrosCubicos and Homie.
 These sites also help you to get an indication of rental prices in a given locale, which is helpful when you come to negotiate the rent.

 Always visit a property before you agree to rent it

 While online photos and videos are an excellent way to sift through potential properties and create a short-list of homes to consider in detail, it’s crucial you visit the property before you agree to rent: we recommend that you never sign or agree to a property rental contract at-distance, sight unseen.
 Always explore the locale and visit the property at least once before you agree to rent it.